Super Teacher

-As a black boy in a world lacking acceptance, I spent my days on the playground laughing, imagining I was smooth like MJ--
+See as a black boy in a world lacking acceptance, I spent my days on the playground laughing, imagining I was tenacious like Jordan–

 fast like Usain,